 GOAL 9: ENCOURAGE COMPREHENSIVE, SCALE-APPROPRIATE APPROACHES TO ENVIRONMENTAL RESOURCE MANAGEMENT AND COORDINATION OF MANAGEMENT ACTIONS.

-OBJECTIVE 1: Management Approaches- To encourage and facilitate coordination of resource management to enable efficient use of public funds, maximize environmental and public benefits through coordinated and complementary actions, and to facilitate work at the appropriate scale (e.g., subwatershed).
+OBJECTIVE A: Management Approaches- To encourage and facilitate coordination of resource management to enable efficient use of public funds, maximize environmental and public benefits through coordinated and complementary actions, and to facilitate work at the appropriate scale (e.g., subwatershed).

 POLICIES: